leaf-ai/studio-go-runner/examples/docker/README.md

 ## Create storage service

 Minio is used to create a storage server for runner clusters when AWS is not being used.
 This step will create a storage service with 10Gb of space.
-It uses the persisten volume claim feature to retain any data the server has been sent and to prevent restarts from loosing the data.
+It uses the persistent volume claim feature to retain any data the server has been sent and to prevent restarts from loosing the data.
 The following steps are a summary of what is needed to standup the server:

 ```
 kubectl create -f https://raw.githubusercontent.com/minio/minio/master/docs/orchestration/kubernetes/minio-standalone-pvc.yaml